auNLP/mdwikiNLP/classroom_materials/class_02/class_02.md

 ### TL:DR
  - Required:
    - Download the Danish and English model for Stanza prior to class
+   - Mak sure you have joined the Element forum (Matrix)
    - Make sure you have everything set up from [class 1](classroom_materials/class_01/class_01.md)
  - Highly recommended:
    - GitHub and VS Code: